 Go ahead…get another tissue, we’ll wait.

-As the smoke began to finally clear from the skies, Tyson’s wish transformed into a miracle.
+Over the month, as the smoke began to finally clear from the skies, Tyson’s wish transformed into a miracle.

 Unbeknownst to the family, one man was selflessly dedicated to helping the lost animals of the area.